reims2/reims2/docs/src/inventory-analysis.md

 **we have**

-- more than enough of 90ish axis (like 70-110) (and therefore non null cylinders),
+- more than enough of 90ish axis (like 70-110) (and therefore non null cylinders)
-  - especially for spheres higher than +1.25
+  - especially for spheres higher than +1.25 much more than enough

 ## sm multi